clamytoe/de_capstone/README.md

 * partition: By day using **timestamp** field
 * cluster: By **id** field

-While trying to figure out how to approach this problem, I discovered that I could skip uploading the dataset files into Google Cloud Storage and add the rows directly into my database table on BigQuery with the use of `prefect_gcp.bigquery.bigquery_insert_stream`!
+While trying to figure out how to approach this problem, I discovered that I could skip uploading the dataset files into Google Cloud Storage and add the rows directly into my database table on BigQuery with the use of `bigquery_insert_stream` from the `bigquery` module found in the `prefect_gcp` package.

-Although it took me a while to get it to work right, the approach is relatively straightforward... well once you know how to do it.
+Although it took me a while to get it to work right, the approach is relatively straight forward... well once you know how to do it.

 > **NOTE:** I'd like to thank [coincap](https://coincap.io/) for providing the service for free!
 They are pretty generous with their free tier, which I greatly appreciate.